MartinDavidWaller/D70Box/README.md

 - Download the associated ZIP file and uncompress it on your drive
 - Open the Arduino IDE and then open the D70Box.ino project file in the Source\D70Box folder
-- Navigate to Tools > Boards and select "Arduino Leonardo"
+- Navigate to Tools > Boards and select "Arduino Leonardo" (See Erratum above)
 - Click the "Verify" button (Round circle with a tick mark in it - top left), if successful you will see something like "Sketch uses 14522 bytes (50%) of program storage space.
 Maximum is 28672 bytes.
 Global variables use 741 bytes (28%) of dynamic memory, leaving 1819 bytes for local variables.
 Maximum is 2560 bytes."